-Study Exercise 1:
+Example 3:

 The Balance Sheet and Income Statement for the Mary Shelley Company is shown below.
 Perform a complete ratio analysis for 2018 and 2017, using all of the ratios shown in table 18 – 1 above, and indicate whether the ratio has improved (I) or deteriorated (D) from one year to the next.